ATechAjay/AJ-90-JS/Week 1 (JavaScript Essentials)/Concept Code/JS_Tut_net.md

 - Constants A constant holds a value that doesn’t change.
 To declare a constant, you use the const keyword.
 When defining a constant, you need to initialize it with a value.

 - Once defining a constant, you cannot change its value.

+# JavaScript Data Types

+- JavaScript has the 7 primitive data types:

+1. null
+2. undefined
+3. boolean
+4. number
+5. string
+6. symbol – available from ES2015
+7. bigint – available from ES2020

+- JavaScript is a dynamically typed language.
+It means that a variable doesn’t associate with a type.
+In other words, a variable can hold a value of different types.

+- To get the current type of the value that the variable stores, you use the **typeof** operator:

+### The undefined type

+- The undefined type is a primitive type that has only one value undefined.
+By default, when a variable is declared but not initialized, it is assigned the value of undefined.

+- The **typeof** operator also returns undefined when you call it on a variable that hasn’t been declared.

+### The null type

+- The null type is the second primitive data type that also has only one value null.

+- The typeof null returns object is a known bug in JavaScript.
+A proposal to fix this was proposed but rejected.
+The reason was the that fix would break a lot of existing sites.

+### The number type

+- JavaScript uses the number type to represent both integer and floating-point numbers.

+- JavaScript automatically converts a floating-point number into an integer number if the number appears to be a whole number.

+- The reason is that Javascript always wants to use less memory since a floating-point value uses twice as much memory as an integer value.

+### NaN

+- NaN stands for Not a Number.
+It is a special numeric value that indicates an invalid number.

+- The NaN has two special characteristics:

+1. Any operation with NaN returns NaN.
+2. The NaN does not equal any value, including itself.

+### string type

+- The string type In JavaScript, a string is a sequence of zero or more characters.
+A string literal begins and ends with either a single quote( ' ) or a double quote ( " ).

+- A string that begins with a double quote must end with a double quote.
+Likewise, a string that begins with a single quote must also end with a single quote.

+- JavaScript strings are immutable.
+This means that it cannot be modified once created.
+However, you can create a new string from an existing string.

+### boolean type

+- The boolean type has two literal values: _true_ and _false_ in lowercase.

+- JavaScript allows values of other types to be converted into boolean values of true or false.

+- To convert a value of another data type into a boolean value, you use the _Boolean()_ function.

+### The symbol type

+- JavaScript added a primitive type in ES6: the symbol.
+Different from other primitive types, the symbol type does not have a literal form.

+- To create a symbol, you call the Symbol function

+`let s1 = Symbol();`

+- The Symbol function creates a new unique value every time you call it.

+### The bigint type

+- The bigint type represents the whole numbers that are larger than 2^53 – 1.

+- To form a bigint literal number, you append the letter n at the end of the number: